 Arts & Crafts X Base Table with Quarter Sawn White Oak

-Quarter Sawn White Oak was used even more in the past.
+Quarter Sawn White Oak was seems to come and go in popularity every so often.
 The name refers to how the logs are divided up and sawn into building stock.
-The unique preparation process gives Oak a unique appearance.
+The unique preparation process gives QSWO a unique appearance.
 The grain looks more even than regular oak but it has some very interesting swirls going across the grain.
-This effect is often called ray flake, and it is actually the vascular tissue of the tree being revealed in cross-section.
-Quarter sawn white oak was often used in craftsman and bungalow homes and it makes a wonderful choice for Mission and Arts and Crafts styled furniture.
+This effect is often called ray flake and it’s basically the vascular tissue of the tree being revealed in cross-section.
+Quarter Sawn White Oak was often used in craftsman and bungalow homes so it is a wonderful choice for Mission and Arts and Crafts styled furniture.
 QSWO is sturdy, stylish and has more visual interest than red oak.
-Any stain color brings out its rich wavy grains that have tight even swirls.
-The craftsmanship inherently makes it in a bit higher price range than regular oak.
-Oak is very practical and functional and with our two step finishing it is resistant to dings and scratches.
+Any stain color brings out its rich wavy grains and tight even swirls.
+The craftsmanship inherently makes it in a bit higher price range than other species of oak.

 Aurora Double Pedestal Table